tiantianwu94/ProjectExample/README.txt

-0. The has two main codes: one for dataset 1, the other for dataset 2 project1_Dataset1.py project1_Dataset2.py
+0. The project has two main codes: one for dataset 1, the other for dataset 2 project1_Dataset1.py project1_Dataset2.py